galatajs/docs/docs/README.md

     details: Istanbul is as much as you want.
 Istanbul provides a suitable infrastructure for all scales, from the smallest to the largest.
   - title: Friendly
     details: Istanbul was developed by developers, not aliens.
 Therefore, it is easier and less troublesome to reach everything you may need.
+  - title: The Syntax You Want
+    details: Istanbul is written in TypeScript and compiled to JavaScript.
+Therefore, it can be used as CommonJS, EcmaScript or TypeScript.
+  - title: In All Areas
+    details: Develop anything, whether you want a bank, cli, chat or blog.
+Istanbul has an infrastructure that will make your job easier!
+  - title: Easy to Use
+    details: Istanbul quickly creates module, service, controller and gateway with its cli package and allows you to focus on your work.

 footer: <p class="license">Released under the <a href="https://opensource.org/licenses/MIT" target="_blank">MIT License</a>.</p><p class="copyright">Copyright © 2022 Sami Salih İbrahimbaş</p>
 footerHtml: true
+layout: IstanbulLayout
 ---

 Life is too short to think about everything.
 We thought for you once, now the rest is as effortless as the codes below!